prem-muthedath/atlas/README.md

 HOW TO RUN THE TESTS FROM A TERMINAL:

-1. cd to bom_costing directory -- THE TOP DIRECTORY OF THE APP, AND IT CONTAINS THIS README FILE.
+1. cd to bom_costing directory -- the top directory of the app containing this README file.
 2. Type the following command:

 		python -m bom_costing.tests.bom_cost_test